Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

 Load Cell Amplifier : HX711

 # Other Project Requirements
-A Mate with a 3D printer
+A Mate with a 3D printer & see GeekyDeaks project above for CAD designs.

 # Software